rdilweb/docs/docs/libraries/liquidbt/getting-started.md

 2. Change the directory that the source is in (*not* the root directory)'s name to include a `.s` at the end.
 Don't make it a file, just add the `.s` suffix to the folder's name.
 This tells LiquidBT that you want this to be the source directory.
-3. You will need to basically rewrite your `setup.py` to fit LiquidBT's API.
+3. You will need to rewrite your `setup.py` to fit LiquidBT's API.
 First, copy the arguments you pass to `setuptools.setup`, and save it somewhere you can use it. *You will need them later*.
 Once you do this, you can delete the contents of your `setup.py`, and proceed to step 4.